SAhmed48/nodeJS/readme.md

 - How Asynchronous and synchronous javascript works.
 - How callbacks, promises and async/await works.

-#### Section 5: Stroing Data into MongoDB
+#### Section 5: Store data in MongoDB.
 - What is NoSql?
-- How to use Mongodb in nodeJS.
+- How to use MongoDB in nodeJS.
 - How to store, retrieve, update, and delete data from MongoDB.

 #### Section 6: Authentication and Authorization